aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/how-to-apply-custom-logic-to-unmerged-regions/_index.md

 ![apply-custom-logic-to-unmerged-regions-aspose-words-java-3](how-to-apply-custom-logic-to-unmerged-regions_4.png)

 As another example, we can insert the code below in place of the code originally handling the **SuppliersRegion** .
 This will display a message within the table and merge the cells instead of removing the table from the document.
-Since the region resides within a table with a few cells, it looks nicer to have the cells of the table merged together and the message centered.
+Since the region resides within a table with multiple cells, it looks nicer to have the cells of the table merged together and the message centered.

 **Example**